01-edu/public/subjects/ai/pandas/audit/README.md

 ```

-You may wonder `df.loc[:,'A']` is required and if `df['A'] = ...` works too. **The answer is no**.
+You may wonder why `df.loc[:,'A']` is required and if `df['A'] = ...` works too. **The answer is no**.
 This is important in Pandas.
 Depending on the version of Pandas, it may return a warning.
 The reason is that you are affecting a value to a **copy** of the DataFrame and not in the DataFrame.
 More details: https://stackoverflow.com/questions/20625582/how-to-deal-with-settingwithcopywarning-in-pandas

 ###### For question 7, is the output of `print(filtered_df.head().to_markdown())` as below and is the number of rows equal to **449667**?